The Big Noise (2012 film)

 The Big Noise is a 2012 Australian film by Sydney-based director Dominic Pelosi and was written by Andrew Pelosi.
 The film was shot in and around Sydney's inner west and mainly features a cast of non professional actors.
 It was released in the United States in September 2012 and won multiple awards for direction, writing and acting.

+Plot summary

+Morris faces challenges in sustaining his father's legal practice and anticipates a resolution to his difficulties upon inheriting assets from a terminally ill client.
+However, when the client experiences an unexpected recovery, Morris and his father devise a critical strategy that could either lead to their success or downfall.